autumnlegere/javabox/README.md

 ## Questions

-Link to my Github profile
+Link to my Github profile:
 - [no](https://github.com/no)

-Feel free to email me if you have any additional questions
+Please email me at the address below if you have any additional questions:
 - [no](mailto:no)